BlissRoms/Documentation-old/docs/BlissRoms/build-guide.md

 All right, but that's annoying.
 You had to type **three** commands to build it all.
 What about running one command?

-    brunch bullhead
+    blissify bullhead

-But what is `brunch`?
+But what is `blissify`?
 It is a compact form of these commands:

     breakfast bullhead
     lunch bliss_bullhead-userdebug